captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and then you abandon it,
 ---
-sort of before you've closed the deal.
+sort of before you’ve closed the deal.
 ---
 It becomes wasteful.
 ---